mik-jozef/chalk/README.md

 - (probably) exceptions

 ### Types
-Every type is either a class or a trait.
-Special types `void` and `noreturn` are returned by expressions that don't return anything or don't return at all.
+Every type is either a class, a trait, or a composite type.

 #### Basic types
 You can find more at TODO link to standard library.